expo/expo/packages/babel-preset-expo/README.md

 ## Options

-### `web.allowCommonJS`
+### `web.dangerouslyTransformModules`

-Enabling this will enable your project to run with CommonJS syntax (i.e.: `module.exports`).
-By enabling this you will also disable tree shaking and your bundle will be much larger than it could be.
-When CommonJS syntax is in
+Enabling this option will allow your project to run with older JavaScript syntax (i.e. `module.exports`).
+This option will break tree shaking and increase your bundle size, but will eliminate the following error when `module.exports` is used:

-> Enabling `common.js` will eliminate this error: `TypeError: Cannot assign to read only property 'exports' of object '#<Object>'`
+> `TypeError: Cannot assign to read only property 'exports' of object '#<Object>'`

 **default:** `false`